qcodespp/qcodespp.github.io/docs/source/index.rst

 The source code is available `here <https://github.com/qcodespp/qcodespp>`__, and the following documentation will guide you on how to quickly and easily start running measurements.

+The name: In addition to being a really stupid pun on q(c++), it reflects the fact that really we just want to add some nice features to the main package, and also it makes me happy because totally coincidentally we have always named our plotting windows pp, e.g. pp = qc.live_plot().

 .. toctree::
    :maxdepth: 2
    :caption: Contents: